Anna Kalinskaya: Singles

 In 2012, she won the Grade-5 Green Cup at her first singles event on the ITF Junior Circuit.
 In 2013, Kalinskaya reached the quarterfinals of the Grade-2 tournament in Šiauliai, Lithuania, and the semifinals of the Grade-2 tournament in Kazan, Russia.
 She won her second singles title at the Grade-3 tournament in Almaty, Kazakhstan, and her third singles title at the Grade-4 event in Riga, Latvia.
 She advanced to the finals of the Grade-4 Tallinn tournament in Estonia, but finished as the runner-up.
 By the end of the year, she had won the title at the Grade- 3 Larnaca tournament in Cyprus, and she finished as runner-up at the Grade-3 tournament in Nonthaburi, Thailand.

-In the 2014 season she won the Grade-2 Bratislava tournament, defeating Slovakian Viktória Kužmová, who later became her doubles partner in senior events.
+In the 2014 season she won the Grade-2 Bratislava tournament, defeating Slovak Viktória Kužmová, who later became her doubles partner in senior events.
 With Kužmová, she won her first doubles title in 2019.
 In March, she won the Grade-2 Šiauliai tournament, followed by reaching the final of the Grade-2 Kazan event.
 At the 2014 French Open, she made her Grand Slam debut, but was eliminated in the first round.
 She reached the semifinals of the Grade-2 Moscow tournament and the final of the Grade-1 Berlin tournament.
 She had better results in late August, by winning her first Grade-1 title in College Park, Maryland.
 Despite the early loss at her major debut, Kalinskaya redeemed herself with the quarterfinal of the US Open.
 In late October, she reached the quarterfinals of the Osaka Mayor's Cup.

 In March 2015, she began her season with two Grade-1 quarterfinals appearances in Kazan and Beaulieu-sur-Mer, on the French Riviera.
 She debuted at the Grade-A Trofeo Bonfiglio in Milan, Italy, but lost in the second round to Canadian Katherine Sebov.
 Kalinskaya hit her peak at her French Open debut as she advanced to the final.
 She lost to Paula Badosa in straight sets.
 In late August 2015 she won the title at the Grade-1 in College Park, Maryland, where she also was defending champion.
 During that year she was eliminated in the first rounds of the Wimbledon and the US Open.
 Kalinskaya played only two tournaments in 2016.
 Her first was the Grade-1 Traralgon tournament in Australia, where she lost to Vera Lapko in the final.
 She finished her singles junior career with a quarterfinal at the 2016 Australian Open, losing again to Lapko.